-At this point, Arabia and Muslim Africa enjoyed a monopoly on coffee production; In order to keep it that way, their laws forbid the export of fertile beans.
+At this point in coffee history, Arabia and Muslim Africa enjoyed a monopoly on coffee production.
+In order to keep it that way, their laws forbid the export of fertile beans.
 Fertile beans are those with the cherry still around the seed.
 Before they were exported, coffee beans were boiled to make them infertile by shedding the husk off to prevent clever smugglers from sneaking away with the precious goods.
 But nothing is fool-proof...

 After his pilgrimage to Mecca, an Asian Indian named Baba Budan manages to leave the Muslim city with a few fertile coffee beans concealed against his stomach.
 After returning to India, he secretly cultivates the beans.
 The descendants of those well-traveled beans are still producing coffee to this day!
 In fact, "Old Chik", as the original beans are known, account for approximately a third of the coffee India produces.
 No wonder Baba Budan was made a Saint and there's a region of India named after him.